 I believe that I need to clarify my post regarding the NEW Crystal Light FITNESS NATURAL product.

-- I am NOT opposed to consuming 6 grams of sugar as I know that … Read more »
+– I am NOT opposed to consuming 6 grams of sugar as I know that fruit and … Read more »

 I love weekends!
 I can wake up at ten and then sit in bed and work on my laptop until noon or even three if I feel like it!
 Its a nice change from sitting at my desk and concentrating on the screen.